 Through PSHE lessons, pupils are reminded of their right to be listened to and they are made aware of sources of external help and information.
 Issues such as developing healthy relationships, awareness of domestic violence, bullying and abuse, recognising and managing risks including online and sexual exploitation, dealing with stress, positive body image, and mental health & wellbeing are all included in the PSHE scheme of work.
 This is based on the guidance within Relationships Education, Relationships and Sex Education (RSE) and Health Education (DfE, February 2019).
-Pupils are made aware of how to be safe and responsible users of new technologies (online safety training) and the impact of new technologies on sexual behaviour, for example, the sharing of nudes or seminudes.
+Pupils are made aware of how to be safe and responsible users of new technologies (online safety training) and the impact of new technologies on sexual behaviour.